Where travel, creativity and environment meet through diverse people and places

 The intersection where travel, creativity and environment meet

-From the Guardian Newspaper’s senior reporter and author, of Two Souls, Henry McDonald to all sorts of other creative people, including the immensely talented Irish artist, Derek Culley, the tenor, Thomas Cameron, the photographer, Graham Custance and the photojournalist, Robert Bocaiga.
+From the Guardian Newspaper’s senior reporter and author of Two Souls, Henry McDonald to all sorts of other creative people, including the immensely talented Irish artists, Ciarán Lennon, Pauline Flynn and Derek Culley, the tenor, Thomas Cameron, the photographer, Graham Custance and the photojournalist, Robert Bocaiga.

 Mentoring younger people